tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * Because it is included with Python and uses a file-based database, it is a popular choice for testing and prototyping code that requires a database.

-* The same code shown today with sqlite can also be used with any database connector in Python including `postgresql`.
+* The same code shown today with SQLite can also be used with any database connector in Python, including `postgresql`.

 Import the sqlite3 library and show how the database connector is initialized in the code: